This blog may contain affiliate links. Read our disclosure policy for more info.

 The Omarama Clay Cliffs are located only 10km from the town of Omarama on South Highway 8.
-The turnoff is just north of the town (heading towards Lake Pukaki and Mount Cook National Park) and is called Quailburn Road.
+The turnoff to the Omarama Clay Cliffs is just north of Omarama (heading towards Lake Pukaki and Mount Cook National Park) and is called Quailburn Road.

 Once you turn off the highway and onto Quailburn Road you must continue straight until you reach Henburn Road.
 The turnoff is signposted, however, the sign is small and easy to miss.

 Once you turn onto Henburn Road, you will be driving on an unsealed gravel road.
 The road is in good enough condition for all vehicles but other cars driving in the other direction can flick rocks up so it’s important to drive slow.
 You must follow this road it until you see a large sign pointing you to the Omarama Clay Cliffs.

 From the turnoff on South Highway 8, the Clay Cliffs are a 10km drive that takes around 30 minutes.

 Visiting the Omarama Clay Cliffs is not free, however, it’s not expensive either.
 At the last turn off, there is a large sign that dictates the price depending on your vehicle.
 When we visited it was $5 for a car and $15 for a bus.
 Payment is made via an honesty box before you pass a small gate.

 Things to do at the Omarama Clay Cliffs

 There is actually a small opening near the path that leads you to a large open area where the cliffs completely surround you.
 I really suggest making it to this part and doing some extra exploring!

-Other than enjoying their beauty there isn’t much else to do at the Clay Cliffs.
+Other than enjoying their beauty, there isn’t much else to do at the Omarama Clay Cliffs.
 There is a small river called the Ahuriri River that passes right by the cliffs and some other farm animals nearby.